johnbender/jshint-service/README.md

 There are three ways to configure the hook: the service uri, the config options file, and the globals file.

-The service uri should be self explanatory but I've deployed a version of the service to heroku at http://jshint-service.herokuapp.com/ if you don't want to host one yourslef. *Please use responsibly*
+The service uri is set as `jshint_uri` and should be self explanatory but I've deployed a version of the service to heroku at http://jshint-service.herokuapp.com/ if you don't want to host one yourslef. *Please use responsibly*

-The config options file should be valid json with the defaults as follows:
+The config options file is set as `options_file` and should be valid json with the defaults as follows:

 ```javascript